How driving instructors can use and support the campaign

 It can also help them to learn to deal with nerves when driving in a different environment.

-Research shows that learners who have taken at least one mock test that included all the parts of the real driving test are 1.4 times more likely to pass.
+Research shows that learners who have taken at least one mock test that included all the parts of the real driving test are 40% more likely to pass the real thing.

 We’ve published guidance to help you make your mock tests as realistic as possible.
 It includes a marking sheet, and examples of driving faults, serious faults and dangerous faults for each item.